 What to Do During a Lake Tahoe Winter

 Spending some time in Lake Tahoe during the winter months?
-Take a look at our guide to the best things to do.
+Take a look at our guide to the best things to do

 It’s not all about the skiing.
 We mean, it mostly is.
 But this being a sophisticated destination, there are all manner of indoor activities to try.
-Head out from your Plum home like Stargazer and get ready to study the works lining the art galleries of Tahoe City and watch one of the latest flicks at the cinemas.
+Head out from your Plum home and get ready to study the works lining the art galleries of Tahoe City and watch one of the latest flicks at the cinemas.
 Depending on your preference, you might want to try your luck on the slot machines of Nevada’s casinos, since it’s legal here.

-The ski season
+Embrace the ski season

 Before you get excited and turn up with skiing gear in the middle of summer, let’s take a look at the seasons here.
 It varies by resort, but in general, the ski season lasts from mid-November until mid-April.
 If you get hold of a season pass at one of the complexes, you’ll be able to visit whenever you want and get your share of snow.
 Did you know (it'd be strange if you did) that the Kirkwood Mountain Resort apparently receives the most snow of all of the resorts in the area.
 We can’t say we know how they do this, but can only presume they’re stealing snow in the dead of night from rival resorts.
 And good on them, we say.
 If they go to such extreme lengths to provide extra snow for their customers, the service can’t be bad.